Martin-Baker: Red Arrows pilot incident

 In 2011, Red Arrows pilot Flt.
 Lt.
 Sean Cunningham was ejected from his Hawk T1 jet on the ground at RAF Scampton.
 The parachute failed to deploy and Cunningham was killed.
-On 22 January 2018, company director John Martin entered a guilty plea to breaching Section 3(1) of the Health and Safety at Work Act 1974 on behalf of Martin-Baker wherein he admitted that the company had been aware of a technical problem with the ejector seat since 1990, but failed to notify the RAF.
+On 22 January 2018, company director John Martin entered a guilty plea to breaching Section 3(1) of the Health and Safety at Work etc. Act 1974 on behalf of Martin-Baker wherein he admitted that the company had been aware of a technical problem with the ejector seat since 1990, but failed to notify the RAF.
+The firm admitted the health and safety breach on the basis it had failed to provide a written warning to the RAF about over-tightening a bolt on the aircraft.

-It transpired that both the MoD and the Health and Safety Executive had withheld evidence showing the company had regularly provided the necessary information to MoD since, at least, 1958.
-The primary evidence was in the form of an RAF training film.
-Had the instructions in the film been followed, Flt Lt Cunningham's parachute would have opened.
-It further emerged that MoD had instructed its staff not to implement this training, and re-issued this instruction after the accident.
-"The firm admitted the health and safety breach on the basis it had failed to provide a written warning to the RAF about over-tightening a bolt on the aircraft."